Lifting-line theory: Effects of control inputs

-Control surface deflection changes the shape each airfoil slice, which can produce a different angle-of-no-lift for that airfoil, as well as a different angle-of-attack response.
+Control surface deflection changes the shape of each airfoil slice, which can produce a different angle-of-no-lift for that airfoil, as well as a different angle-of-attack response.
 These do not require substantial modification to the theory, only changing ∂_{α}C(y,0) and α(y) in (1).
 However, a body with rapidly moving wings, such as a rolling aircraft or flapping bird, experiences a vertical flow across the wing due to the wing's change in orientation, which appears as a missing term in the theory.